dvreeze/pagilaapp/README.md

 imports" also support that idea by offering language support for importing entire modules in a Java source file.
 Still, as mentioned above, a Spring Boot application typically runs as a "fat" JAR using the class path.

-On the one hand, the Java Module system helps in organizing code and enforcing a chosen application architecture, by *treating Java packages as first-class citizens*.
+As mentioned above, on the one hand, the Java Module system helps in organizing code and enforcing a chosen application architecture, by *treating Java packages as first-class citizens*.
 Packages can be publicly exposed by modules, or hidden as module implementation details.
 Dependencies of modules on other modules are made explicit.
 This way of looking at Java Modules mostly leans on compile-time support for modules.

 On the other hand, the Java Module system helps in avoiding circular dependencies, "split packages",